 See the Sonetto d’uno che contraffà l’Orcagno, in Brunelleschi 1977, 23.

 On the poetic output of these artists see esp.
 Bastogi 2008, 367-73 (Andrea Boscoli); Pizzorusso 1982, 93-98 (Cristofano Allori); Baffoni 1955, 12-17 (Andrea Commodi); Fantuzzi 2003, 149 and Hansen 2016 (Giovanni da San Giovanni, the latter article also with reference to manuscript sources on Baccio del Bianco and Cosimo Lotti’s poetry); Massiliano Rossi in Gregori and Maffeis 2007, 107-19 and 295-306, and Hansen 2017, 82-83 (Francesco Furini); Rossi 2000 (Sebastiano Mazzoni); Struhal 2007 and ead. in Damm et alii 2013, 105-27 (Lorenzo Lippi); Piermei 1934, 226-30 (Giovanni Angelo Lottini); Pizzorusso 1989, 63-71 and 125-85 (Agostino Ubaldini.)
-The great part of this list was first compiled by Rossi in his contribution on Furini (107), which emphasized how Giovanni da San Giovanni, Furini himself, Baccio del Bianco, Sebastiano Mazzoni, Cosimo Lotti, and Lorenzo Lippi embody “una vera e propria poetica neoburlesca.”
+The majority of this list was first compiled by Rossi in his contribution on Furini (107), which emphasized how Giovanni da San Giovanni, Furini himself, Baccio del Bianco, Sebastiano Mazzoni, Cosimo Lotti, and Lorenzo Lippi embody “una vera e propria poetica neoburlesca.”
 The only true exception to this trend of comical poetry among early seventeenth-century Florentine artists is that of the Servite friar and religious dramatist Lottini, a former pupil of the sculptor, friar and poet Giovann’Angelo Montorsoli, for Lottini’s extensive and manuscript poetic output (over 300 compositions, among sonnets, madrigals and canzoni) consists entirely of moral and devotional texts.

 For the connection that Filippo Baldinucci establishes, in numerous passages from his Notizie de’ professori del disegno, between the artists’ active engagement with comic poetry and the motif of the bizzarria see ibid.